GergelyTuri/chronicSleepRecordings/README.md

 Circadian lighting is achieved using LED & IR lights that are powered via 24-hour programmable outlet timers.
 EEG/EMG signals are recorded using Pinnacle's EEG/EMG tethered mouse system and headmounts.
-Overhead cameras are used to record video of mouse behavior in sync with EEG/EMG recordings.
+Overhead cameras are used to record video of mouse behavior in-sync with EEG/EMG recordings.

 <img src="./images/eeg-box.jpg" alt="EEG/EMG cubicle outfitted with copper mesh and acoustic foam
 panels" width=400px height=auto>